 The attached infographic shows an example of a company’s journey from its beginning to initial public offering (IPO).

 Your startup may or may not follow this exact path – some stages may be compressed into one, and others may be separated into different parts.
 Your company may receive a buyout offer somewhere along the way.
 You may have more than just one cofounder, or you may have zero.
 You might not take venture capital.
 You might linger at the angel investor stage a bit longer.
-An IPO may not be your exit plan at all (stay private for as long as possible).
+An IPO may not be your exit plan at all (i.e., you may plan to stay private for as long as possible).

 Certain other features will almost always be present (although in perhaps different forms) – the danger zone before becoming revenue negative, the need for mentors and connectors (frequently angel investors), and more.